|

 private MForm f = new MForm("OK to send image");

-private final String appId = null// Standard MMS
+private final String appId = null; // Standard MMS

 private Item it;